 The Philip Pavilion main entrance for Mary Bridge Children's Hospital is located on South 5th Street off Martin Luther King, Jr. Way adjacent to P2 (5th Street) Parking Garage.
 The Tacoma General Hospital entrance on Martin Luther King Jr. Way is open from 5:30 am until 8:30 pm.
 The Emergency Room entrance off South 5th Street is open 24 hours a day.
 Anyone who enters the hospital after 8:30 pm must check in with the security officer located just inside the Emergency Department.

-Free valet parking is available at the both main hospital entrances on Martin Luther King Jr. Way, South 5th Street and at the emergency department entrance.
+Valet parking is available for $3.00 at the both main hospital entrances on Martin Luther King Jr. Way and S. 5th Street.

 Additional parking for patients and visitors is available in the (P1) Baker Center Garage across from the main entrance of the hospital on Martin Luther King Jr. Way.
 This is validated parking free of charge for the first two hours.
 Your ticket can be validated at the main information desk.